-To GMO or Not to GMO: A Nationwide DebateAdded by Hawley Troxell in Articles & Publications, Business Law on May 22, 2014
+To GMO or Not to GMO: A Nationwide DebateAdded by Hawley Troxell in Articles & Blogs, Business Law on May 22, 2014

 For those unfamiliar with the GMO (Genetically Modified Organism) debate, GMO crops are genetically engineered crops which are typically altered to withstand pesticides or resist insect damage or other viruses or diseases.
 GMOs were approved for human consumption by the Food and Drug Administration (FDA) in 1995.
 Since the approval of GMO food for human consumption, the FDA has never required food labels to point out the presence of GMO ingredients though many countries have banned GMO crops outright or require labeling of GMO products.
 Recently Vermont became the first state in the nation to pass a law which requires food offered for retail sale that is either entirely or partially produced with genetic engineering to be labeled as such by July 2016.
 While Maine and Connecticut have also passed laws requiring labeling, Vermont’s law is the first to have no conditions precedent to the labeling requirement (Maine and Connecticut require a fixed number of other states pass GMO labeling laws before they can be enacted).
 Other states such as California (in 2012) and Washington (in 2013) have put the matter to a vote, both voting initiatives fell short of reaching the threshold to require changes to existing labeling laws.